kehantan/labbook/docs/assays/antiviral.rst

 * Micropipette (1000 uL)
 * Micropipette tips
 * Waste beaker
+* Vortex
+* Rack

 **Procedure**

+**Virus dilution**

 #.
-Remove existing media from well plate.
+Label 4 microcentrifuge tube with different dilution factor.

+    V1 - :math:`10^{-9}`, V2 - :math:`10^{-8}`, V3 - :math:`10^{-7}`, V4 - :math:`10^{-6}`

 #.
+Add 450 uL of 2% DMEM into each microcentrifuge tube.
+#.
+From the virus stock, transfer 50 uL virus into the first microcentrifuge tube (:math:`10^{-9}`.
+Mix well by repeat pipetting or using a vortex.
+#.
+Transfer 50 uL from first microcentrifuge tube to second microcentrifuge tube.
+Mix well by repeat pipetting or using a vortex.
+#.
+Repeat the process until the last tube.
+#.
+Set the tubes aside for later use.

+**Compound dilution**

+#.
+Prepare and label 4 centrifuge tube.

+    C1 - 50, C2 - 25, C3 - 12.5, C4 - 6.25

+#.
+Add 3000 uL of 2% DMEM into first tube (50).
+#.
+Add 7.5 uL of stock compound (20,000 ug/mL) into the first tube.
+Mix well by repeat pipetting or using a vortex.
+#.
+Transfer 1500 uL of solution from the first centrifuge tube to second centrifuge tube.
+Mix well by repeat pipetting or using a vortex.
+#.
+Repeat the process for the remaining centrifuge tube.
+#.
+Set the centrifuge tube aside for later use.

+**Infection and treatement**

+#.
+Label each well on the 6 well plate.

+    (NC) (C1) (C3)

+    (VC) (C2) (C4)

+    * NC = Negative control; VC = Virus control

+#.
+Remove existing media from the 6 well plate.
+#.
 Wash cells with PBS.
 #.
-Add 350 uL of diluted compound into their assigned wells.
+Add 300 uL of diluted compound into corrensponding well that was labelled earlier.
 #.
 Add the calculated amount of diluted virus stock to assigned wells.

+    * In this example, 45 uL of diluted virus with dilution factor of :math:`10^{-6}` into each well.
+    * Use different pipette tips for each well.

 #.
 Incubate.
 37 C, 1 hr.
 Tilt well plate every 20 mins.
 #.
 After 1 hr, remove the well plate from incubator.
 #.
 Remove existing media in the well plate.